Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

-The additional SC channel could arise from an unconventional electron–electron pairing channel emerging near an excitonic instability~\cite{ doi:10.1073/pnas.2117735119}.
-Alternatively, it may stem from a hole-sector SC contribution on the electron-doped side, yielding a multiband superconductivity akin to MgB$_2$, since the relatively low critical density $n_c$ for SC state reported in Ref.~\cite{PhysRevResearch.7.013224} implies an incomplete participation of the hole Fermi surface in the excitonic condensate.
-Owing to band inversion in ML WTe$_2$, holes and electrons share similar orbital character on the electron-doped side, implying comparable pairing interactions and thus the potential for hole-SC state.
-Our DFT calculations find a large effective mass of hole, $m_h=0.53m_0$.
-The resulting large density of states suggests that hole-SC pairing gap can be strong and may transiently overcome the excitonic competition in this density window.
+{This channel may stem from a hole-sector SC contribution on the electron-doped side, yielding a multiband superconductivity akin to MgB$_2$.
+Owing to the band inversion in ML WTe$_2$, holes and electrons share similar orbital character on the electron-doped side, implying comparable pairing interactions and thus the potential for hole-SC state.
+The larger DOS of holes ($m_h=0.53m_0>m_e$) suggests that hole-SC pairing gap can be strong and may transiently overcome the excitonic competition in this density window.
 On the electron-doping side, the hole concentration remains low.
-This combination (low $n_h$ and large $m_h$) yields a notably small phase stiffness, making hole-SC state highly susceptible to disorder---suppressed under strong or moderate disorder, and emerging only under weak disorder where its $T_c^{h}$ can exceed the electron-background $T_c^{e}$.
-The low $n_h$, large $m_h$, and a sizable SC gap also imply a shorter SC coherence length, making hole-SC state more robust against magnetic-field depairing, with $H_{c2}^h$ expected to exceed $H_{c2}^e$.
-But it should be emphasized that this additional SC channel inferred on the electron-doped side under weak disorder is unlikely on the hole-doped side, where the orbital character differs and the absence of band inversion likely precludes the same pairing mechanism from forming~\cite{PhysRevLett.125.237006}.
+This combination (low $n_h$, large $m_h$, and a sizable SC gap) implies a shorter SC coherence length, making hole-SC state more robust against magnetic-field depairing, with $H_{c2}^h$ expected to exceed $H_{c2}^e$.
+But this additional SC channel inferred on the electron-doped side is unlikely on the hole-doped side, where the orbital character differs and the absence of band inversion likely precludes the same pairing mechanism from forming~\cite{PhysRevLett.125.237006}.}

-A more complete understanding requires additional experiments and first-principles calculations to determine whether nontrivial competition among candidate many-body states exists.
-Accordingly, we confine the present work to the background SC component and the corresponding anomalies reported in the literature.
-In this context, using DFT input to incorporate excitonic instability, our framework that combines fermionic quasiparticles with phase dynamics to treat the SC gap and superfluid density in a self-consistent manner, quantitatively reproduced nearly all key experimental observations of the gate-tunable superconductivity in ML WTe$_2$~\cite{sajadi2018gate,fatemi2018electrically,song2024unconventional}, offering a consistent understanding of the reported anomalies.
-The theory is general and can potentially be utilized to understand a broad range of SC phase transitions in ML systems.
+{A complete understanding requires additional evidences to determine whether other candidate SC channel exists.
+Accordingly, we confine analysis to the background component and related anomalies.
+Within this scope, our framework, which explicitly incorporates the relevant microscopic ingredients (fermionic quasiparticles, bosonic phase dynamics, topological defects, and disorder) beyond mean-field theory, quantitatively reproduces nearly all key experimental observations of gate-tunable superconductivity in ML WTe$_2$.
+This theoretical framework and the resulting findings should be general, as they can be broadly applicable not only to WTe$_2$ but also to other ML SC materials discovered over the past few decades as well as the rapidly growing family of 2D SC systems.}